lammps/lammps/doc/src/pair_gauss.rst

 This way, if either particle is repulsive (if Ai<0 or Aj<0), then the default interaction between both particles will be repulsive.

-The *gauss* style does not support the :doc:`pair_modify <pair_modify>` shift option.
-There is no effect due to the Gaussian well beyond the cutoff; hence reasonable cutoffs need to be specified.
+For the *gauss* style there is no effect due to the Gaussian well beyond the cutoff; hence reasonable cutoffs need to be specified.

 The *gauss/cut* style supports the :doc:`pair_modify <pair_modify>` shift
 option for the energy of the Gauss-potential portion of the pair